S-E-S-S-O/Osinku/README.md

   3) **Enjoy**: Now all it's done!
 To start osinku, type `python3 osinku.py`

 # Commands
-Here the commands that osinku offer tu you:
+Here the commands that osinku offers to you:

 **1 - username**              || Check if the username if avaible on socials